CDC 'Point in Time' position

 - The CDC connector will continuously retrieve any changes from your database from the moment the CDC is re-enabled.

-- The historical data from the initial migration will be stored in a managed or custom file zone in accordance with the user's Target connection definition.
+- Data Integration stores the historical data from the initial migration in a managed or custom file zone in accordance with the user's Target connection definition.

 - Data Integration will replicate all historical data from the file zone to the user's Data Warehouse (DWH) target table(s).

-- After migration, all changes captured from the time of CDC connector re-establishment and all subsequent changes will be streamed to the user's DWH target table(s) based on the River's schedule.
-If the user decides to skip the migration process, the initial load and any subsequent changes will be streamed directly from the CDC connector to the target table(s).
+- After migration, Data Integration streams all changes captured from the time of CDC connector re-establishment and all subsequent changes to your DWH target table(s) based on the Data Flow's schedule.
+If you decide to skip the migration process, Data Integration streams the initial load and any subsequent changes directly from the CDC connector to the target table(s).